Kshitij-Banerjee/Kshitij-Banerjee.github.io/content/posts/2024-12-19-AdventuresInMLTrading-Part1.md

 Since we already know the prices historically, ofcourse the math will line up.
 But future price movements can be quite different from the past.

-SPY is a very stable stock, let's do the same chart for TSLA, a much more volatile stock
+SPY is a very stable stock, and so this problem is not so obvious - let's plot the extremes on TSLA chart instead, to show how a much more volatile stock behaves

 {{< glightbox href="/image_1734626952657_0.png" src="/image_1734626952657_0.png" alt="image.png" >}}

 Notice what happens at the end, when TSLA stock recently went parabolic.
 All the points on the chart are showing as SELLs!

 In absolute terms -